 It is now abundantly clear that online abuse must be tackled more robustly.
 Indeed, figures from the 2019/20 season in England, collated by football equality and inclusion organisation Kick It Out, show shocking increases in the levels of race hate and homophobic abuse.
 Kick It Out recorded a 53% increase in reported racial abuse in the professional game from last season and a 95% increase in reports of abuse based on sexual orientation.
-Another study conducted by Signify and the Professional Footballers Association, covering the 2020/21 season, found

-Footballers Association, covering the 2020/21 season, found that 44% of Premier League players received discriminatory abuse, and that there was a 48% rise is unmoderated racist online abuse in the second half of the season. and state actors.
-Its final paragraph reads: "However, we also have to be honest that the progress we will be able to make alone would be magnified by greater interventions across the board. (...)
-Everyone has a role to play - including the government and the football authorities - and we will continue to call for a collective approach to combat this deep societal issue."
+Another study conducted by Signify and the Professional Footballers Association, covering the 2020/21 season, found that 44% of Premier League players received discriminatory abuse, and that there was a 48% rise is unmoderated racist online abuse in the second half of the season.